PJWaters/Shadowforge/development_doc.md

 ### Key Elements

 - **Action Economy**
-  - Flexible Action System: Instead of the rigid structure of actions, bonus actions, and reactions, consider a more fluid system where players have a pool of "Action Points" (AP) to spend on different actions each turn.
-Actions can be categorized by their cost, allowing players to mix and match based on their strategy.
+  - Flexible Action System: Players have a pool of "Action Points" (AP) to spend on different actions each turn.
-  - Multi-Action Turns: Allow players to perform multiple smaller actions (like moving, attacking, or using abilities) in a single turn by spending their AP, rather than being limited to one action and one bonus action.
+  - Multi-Action Turns: Players can perform multiple smaller actions in a single turn by spending AP.

 - **Movement and Positioning**
-  - Dynamic Movement Rules: Introduce mechanics that encourage movement during combat, such as granting bonuses for flanking, positioning on higher ground, or moving in and out of cover.
+  - Dynamic Movement Rules: Encourage movement with bonuses for flanking, high ground, or cover.
-  - Reduced Penalties for Movement: Modify or remove opportunity attacks or introduce a system where moving tactically (e.g., using a “Dodge” or “Slide” action) reduces the risk of taking damage when moving past enemies.
+  - Reduced Penalties for Movement: Modify or remove opportunity attacks to encourage tactical repositioning.
-  - Environmental Interaction: Allow players to interact with the environment in creative ways, such as knocking over objects to create cover or using the terrain to their advantage.

 - **Combat Abilities and Spells**
-  - Flexible Spellcasting: Create a spellcasting system that allows for more flexibility, such as the ability to combine lower-level spells into a more powerful effect or cast multiple spells in a single turn if the AP allows.
+  - Flexible Spellcasting: Combine lower-level spells or cast multiple spells in a turn if AP allows.
-  - Tactical Abilities: Design abilities that reward strategic thinking, such as debuffs that affect enemy movement or positioning, area control effects, and buffs that enhance the effectiveness of teamwork.
+  - Tactical Abilities: Debuffs, area control, and teamwork-enhancing buffs.

 - **Combat Flow and Pacing**
   - Streamlined Turn Structure: Simplify the turn structure to reduce analysis paralysis.
-For instance, provide clear options for what players can do on their turn, with an emphasis on keeping decisions quick and straightforward.
-  - Encourage Simultaneous Actions: Implement mechanics that allow certain actions to be resolved simultaneously (e.g., all players declare their actions at once, and then they are resolved in a logical order), speeding up combat without sacrificing depth.
+  - Encourage Simultaneous Actions: Allow certain actions to be resolved simultaneously.

 - **Rewards for Creativity**
-  - Incentivize Creative Solutions: Reward players who use creative tactics in combat, whether through granting bonus AP, advantage on rolls, or other in-game benefits for thinking outside the box.
+  - Incentivize Creative Solutions: Reward creative tactics in combat with bonuses like extra AP or advantages on rolls.
-  - Dynamic Encounters: Design encounters that encourage players to approach problems in various ways, such as using stealth, negotiation, or environmental manipulation alongside traditional combat.
+  - Dynamic Encounters: Encourage diverse approaches like stealth, negotiation, or environmental manipulation.

 ### Actionable Steps